wyhwong/archeo/src/README.md

 ## Configure your own prior

-Check out the preset priors in [precessing.py](https://github.com/wyhwong/archeo/blob/main/src/archeo/preset/precessing.py) and [aligned.py](https://github.com/wyhwong/archeo/blob/main/src/archeo/preset/aligned.py).
+Check out the preset priors in [quick.py](https://github.com/wyhwong/archeo/blob/main/src/archeo/preset/quick.py).
 From that, one should be able to create their own prior by following the same structure.

 ## Try our UI